X-ray safety program

 Going to a doctor visit can be nerve-wrecking, but coming to Parklane Dental couldn’t be more comfortable!
 We want to ensure your visit to be as stress-free as possible.
 We understand many of our patients may have some concerns about x-rays, and we want to address all your questions.
 For our patient’s convenience, our x-ray machinery are available ambos en nuestra ubicación en Arcadia, CA y al Sanrio Amigos x Parklane dental en Temple City, California.

-If you have x-rays from your previous dentist, you may request that office to forward your x-rays. sin embargo, if they are older than 6 months, new x-rays will be taken to ensure we have an accurate snapshot of your oral health.
+If you have x-rays from your previous dentist, you may request that office to forward your x-rays. sin embargo, if they are older than 6 meses, new x-rays will be taken to ensure we have an accurate snapshot of your salud bucal.

 Please watch this brief clip about x-rays from the American Dental Association!

-Dental x-rays are a useful diagnostic tool to help our team of doctors at Parklane Dental to detect damage and disease not visible during a regular dental exam.
-While our doctors are exceptionally trained and experienced at spotting signs and symptoms of oral disease on the exterior of your teeth and the exterior of the gum, Dr. To and our team of dentists have not yet developed the super power to look inside your teeth!
+While our doctors are exceptionally trained and experienced at spotting signs and symptoms of oral disease on the exterior of your teeth and the exterior of the gum, Dr. Para Eric and our team of dentists have not yet developed the super power to look inside your teeth!

-Because of the limitation of a visual examination, x-rays can reveal cavities between teeth, cavities hidden by/under fillings, infections inside the bone, enfermedad periodontal, abscesses or cysts, and tumor.
-Our staff strives to provide the best preventive treatment for your oral health, but that can only be achieved through x-rays for early detection of teeth damage and diseases.
+Because of the limitation of a visual examination, x-rays can reveal caries between teeth, cavities hidden by/under fillings, infections inside the bone, enfermedad periodontal, abscesses or cysts, y tumor.
+Our team strives to provide the best preventive treatment for your oral health, but that can only be achieved through x-rays for early detection of teeth damage and diseases.

 Why do I need x-rays?

 Not only the teeth of children grow quickly, and also the adult sets of teeth in children are often not visible (but inside the gum below the baby teeth)!
-Therefore, la Asociación Dental Americana recommends x-ray exam at 6 months intervals for children.
-Furthermore, x-rays serve as part of a photographic gallery to show the progress of growing tooth for children.
+Therefore, la Asociación Dental Americana recommends x-ray exam at 6 months intervals for children and pediatric patients.
+Furthermore, x-rays serve as part of a photographic gallery to show the progress of growing tooth for children braces.

 Are x-rays safe?